Staying at home and going out

 - Shielding support and contacts

 - Guidance on domestic abuse

 Where parents do not live in the same household, children can be moved between their parents’ homes.

 - Guidance on compliance with family court orders during coronavirus on Scottish Courts and Tribunals

 We have published guidance on setting out what childcare and learning provision we expect to be made available to key workers during closures of school and early learning and childcare settings to deal with the coronavirus outbreak.

 It identifies three categories of key workers.
 Read more: Coronavirus: school closure guidance for key workers.

 This key worker definition does not affect whether or not you can travel to work - if you are not a key worker, you may still travel to work provided you cannot work from home subject to the further guidance about the criteria for deciding if workplaces should stay open, given later in this document.
 Key workers and parents of vulnerable children may leave the house to take children to and from school or their childcare provider.

 You can leave your home for medical need.
-If you (or a person in your care) have a specific health condition that requires you to leave the home to maintain your health - including if that involves travel beyond your local area - then you can do so.
+If you have (or a person in your care has) a specific health condition that requires you to leave the home to maintain your health - including if that involves travel beyond your local area - then you can do so.
 This could, for example, include where individuals with learning disabilities or autism require specific exercise in an open space two or three times each day - ideally in line with a care plan agreed with a medical professional.

 Even in such cases, in order to reduce the spread of infection and protect those exercising, travel outside of the home should be limited, as close to your local area as possible, and you should remain at least 2 metres apart from anyone who is not a member of your household or a carer at all times.